sarahrudy/quiz-me/README.md

 ### Learning Goals

-After building several projects in vanilla JavaScript, HTML, and CSS in the first two modules, Module 3 introduces the magic of React.
+After working with vanilla JavaScript, HTML, and CSS in the first two modules, Module 3 introduces the magic of React.
 This project challenged us to implement yet another technology of our choice through self-teaching and exploration.
 We went with React's Context API so we could start working with global state management within an app.

 ### Contributors
 + [Dave Leach](https://github.com/davidleach724)